Larry Nestor

-Laurence F. Nestor (on ASCAP, he spells his first name Laurance)(born January 29, 1940) is a singer, songwriter, author from River Grove Illinois.
+Laurence Francis Nestor (born January 29, 1940) is a singer, songwriter, and author from River Grove, Illinois.
 Nestor is a member of the American Federation of Musicians and the American Society of Composers, Authors, and Publishers.

 Career as musician

 Nestor played keyboards for a short time for The Buckinghams in the early years after the original keyboard player, Dennis Miccolis, left shortly after the Chess Studio recording sessions of Kind of a Drag.
 Nestor was eventually replaced by Marty Grebb before The Buckinghams hit the charts with Don't You Care, Susan and Hey Baby.

 Songwriting

 Nestor's songwriting career started in 1962 while still in high school.

 He was a staff songwriter at Chicago label One-derful Records.